segmentio/segment-docs/src/connections/destinations/catalog/doubleclick-floodlight/index.md

 **Viewed Checkout Confirmation Page**

-See the [Analytics.js documentation](/docs/connections/sources/catalog/libraries/website/javascript/#page) for more on the `category` paramter.
+See the [Analytics.js documentation](/docs/connections/sources/catalog/libraries/website/javascript/#page) for more on the `category` parameter.

 ## Setting up Custom Variables